Making women safe to do the best stories covering gender-based violence - Norway.

 With additional funding from UNESCO-Norway, a handbook based on earlier phases of IAWRT’s GMP surveys, research and workshops to identify best practices for gender equality in the media from India and southern Africa is now being written by Greta Gober.
 In this video, researcher Ann Mabel Sanyu explains the project.

-The handbook is due to be launched at IAWRT-Norway’s second GMP event.
+The handbook is due to be launched at IAWRT-Norway’s second GMP event IN 2019.